-Does this financial product have a sustainable invest ment objective? investment means an investment in an •• 🗔 Yes • х No economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentall sustainable under the EU s that entally e EU s that do (E/S doe sust min romotes Environmental/Social 6) characteristics and while it es not have as its objective a tainable investment, it will have a imum proportion of 20% of tainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the sus ill make a minimum of tainable investments was all objective:% vith a will with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective romotes E/S characteristics, but not make any sustainable estments
+Does th is financial pr oduct have a sustaina ble in vestment objective? investment means an •• 🗖 Yes X No investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices. will make stainable inversions in economic qualify as er sustainable Taxonomy in economic not qualify a a minimum estments with objective:% activities that nvironmentally under the EU activities that d as environmenta under the EU 0 It Envi char have inves prope promotes ronmental/Social (E/S) racteristics and while it does not as its objective a sustainable stment, it will have a minimum ortion of% of sustainable stments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation will make stainable inv cial objective a minimum estments wit :% of X h a will objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective omotes E/S characteristics, but not make any sustainable stments does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.